Let’s learn about the amazing Middle East city of Abu Dhabi.

 Yes.
 In some cases, you will need to organise a visit visa in advance, but there are 20 countries whose citizens are permitted to obtain a FREE 30-day visa on arrival to the UAE.

 Citizens of a further 40 countries can apply for a 90-day multiple entry visa.
-We will talk more about UAE Visit Visas in a future post – too much to include here!
+We talk more about UAE Visit Visas here.

 For now, check out this guide from the UAE Government to ascertain your Visa eligibility.